-This article will show you how to easily access and retrieve revenue-related information for a convenient overview, but you can also take a deeper dive into all the possible revenue recognition methods in Scoro.
+This article will show you how to access and retrieve revenue-related information for a convenient overview.
+If you want to take a deeper dive, read more about the revenue recognition methods in Scoro here.

 Quoted vs Actual table

 The easiest way to track revenue on a project level in real-time is with the help of the Quoted vs Actual table.
 You can find the table in the Budget section.

 Your project needs to be linked with at least one successful quote to enable this table.
 Ideally, you should also create your tasks from the quote to make data tracking as easy as possible.